nandhu99/MD_Pipeline/README.md

  comments
 --------------------------------------------------------------------------------

-This is the first workable version of md_pipeline.py.
-It is still work-in-progress.
-Any feedback is appreciated.
-The pipeline has been tested for a number of proteins and membranes.
-Optimal/default mdp paramteres were chosen for energy minimization and equilibration simulations.
-It is users responsibility to obtain the optimal parameters for their simulations.
+This verion works for both integral membrane proteins and most of the peripheral protiens.
+The error with making beads for multi-chain proteins(only for some proteins) is yet to be fixed.